European Composer and Songwriter Alliance: Camille Awards

+The Camille Awards (or European Film Composer Awards) are a set of awards given to composers of exceptional pieces of film and audiovisual music.
+The first Camille Awards ceremony was held in 2014 and was an initiative by ECSA Honorary Vice-President Bernard Grimaldi.

+The 2024 edition of the Camille Awards took place on 13 November 2024 at the Bibliothèque nationale de France in Paris, France.
+Award winners included Alfonso de Vilallonga (Spain), Anna Rice (Ireland), Blair Mowat (United Kingdom), and Miriam Cutler (United States).

 ECCO

-ECCO is a European Composer and Songwriter Alliance (ECSA) project dedicated to reperforming and promoting contemporary art music and reaching new audiences.
+ECCO (European Contemporary Composers Orchestra) is an ECSA project dedicated to performing and promoting contemporary art music as well as reaching new audiences.
 It operates as a network of active ensembles, orchestras and young professionals, supporting the creative dialogue between composers and performers and offering young professionals the opportunity to develop their skills with ensembles experienced in performing contemporary music on an international level.